bbc/waveform-data.js/doc/API.md

 ### waveformDataChannel.max_array()

-Returns all the waveform maximum values within the current offset, as an array.
+Returns all the waveform maximum values as an array.

 ```javascript
 const waveform = WaveformData.create(buffer);